grantcolley/best-stories-api/README.md

 > In a production environment, the distributed cache should be configured for an appropriate caching service e.g. Redis.

 ### Filter Validation
 Both **Best Stories API** and **Best Stories Cache API** use endpoint filters to validate their consumers provide a valid number between 1 and the specified `CacheMaxSize`.

+The `CacheMaxSize` is set in the `IDistributedCache` by **Best Stories Cache API** at startup.
+After setting the `CacheMaxSize` in the `IDistributedCache` at startup, the **Best Stories Cache API**'s own validation filter will continue to use it's local copy of `CacheMaxSize` rather than make a call to `IDistributedCache`.

+The **Best Stories API**'s validation filter will get the `CacheMaxSize` from `IDistributedCache`.
+If it is unavailable, it wall fall back to it's own `DefaultCacheMaxSize` set in it's [appsettings.json](https://github.com/grantcolley/best-stories-api/blob/0b2e65187959aa44385f63488b9f18652845be8b/src/BestStoriesAPI/appsettings.json#L10).

 ## Testing
 ### Unit Tests